Let's Look Closely at Mahi Mahi

 - Nutritional value: It is a good source of protein and is low in mercury.
 It is also considered a lean source of protein and is rich in omega-3 fatty acids, which are beneficial for heart health.

-- Versatility: It is a versatile fish that can be cooked in many ways, including grilling, broiling, baking, sautéing and more.
-It is also used in sushi and ceviche, making it a great fish to use in various dishes.
+- Versatility: It is a versatile fish that can be cooked in many ways, including grilling, broiling, baking, sautéing, and more.
+It is also used in sushi and ceviche, making it a great fish for various dishes.

 - Sustainable seafood option: It is considered sustainable and is typically caught using methods with minimal environmental impact.